taufiqelrahman/talk2notes/README.md

 ### Basic Usage

+**File Upload:**

 1. Visit the application homepage
 2. Select your preferred language (🇬🇧 English or 🇮🇩 Indonesian)
-3. Drag and drop or click to upload an audio/video file
+3. Drag and drop or click to upload an audio/video file (MP3, WAV, M4A, MP4, MKV, MOV, etc.)
 4. Wait for processing (transcription + summarization)
 5. View your structured notes with beautiful markdown formatting
 6. Download notes as JSON/Markdown or transcript as TXT

+**YouTube URL:**

+1. Toggle to "YouTube URL" mode
+2. Select your preferred language
+3. Paste a YouTube video URL (supports youtube.com, youtu.be, etc.)
+4. Wait for processing (download → transcribe → summarize)
+5. View formatted notes and transcript
+6. **Note**: Videos >500MB or >24MB audio will be auto-compressed for reliable transcription

 ### Language Support